alejandromf-bde/roc-dqwg-ni-matcher/Readme.md

 ### Version: 2.4 (30 May 2024)
 Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities

+### Version: 2.4 (30 May 2024)
+Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities

+### Version: 2.5 (26 Aug 2024)
+Creates table 6C, summary of cross-tables.

+### Version: 2.6 (22 Oct 2024)
+Fixes numbers in table 6C.

 ## Output

 The code creates a directory called output_data and stores the final reports in that folder.
 Example for Spain: DQWG_ES_ISSUED.xlsx and DQWG_ES_LAPSED.xlsx